This page will help you understand California alcohol laws and avoid expensive fines or even jail. Not to mention time and embarrassment.

 Young people may want to work part-time.
 Many jobs are in tourism.
 And many involve working with alcohol.
 What is the age needed to be a server of alcohol?
 For being a bartender?
 Or for selling alcohol to drink off-premises?

 Only adults may work as bartenders or as servers at venues that sell alcohol for drinking on-site.
 That is, they must be 18 or older.
-There is no age requirement for selling alcohol in stores for consumption off-site.
+There is no age requirement for selling alcohol in stores for use off-site.
 But a manager must be present.

 California alcohol laws let those of any age below 21 have alcohol in private locations.
 Except in vehicles.
-They may drink if a parent, guardian, spouse or other responsible relative age 21 or older is present.
+They may drink if a parent, guardian, spouse or other relative age 21 or older is present.
 Many parents do this to teach moderation in drinking.

 It is illegal for those under 21 to drive with a blood alcohol concentration (BAC) over 0.01%.

 Retailers may sell alcoholic beverages by the drink or package from 6 a.m. to 2 a.m. of the following day.
 But they may not sell to

 People under 21 may be in most business serving alcohol.
 However, they may enter beauty salons and barber shops that serve free wine or beer.
 Businesses may only offer such beverages to their customers age 21 or older.
 And they may serve only six ounces of wine or 12 ounces of beer per customer.

 Retailers may not employ anyone whose clothing exposing the “cleft of the buttocks.”
 Nor “any portion of the female breast below the top of the areola.”